PCL-Reasoner/V1.5/README_EN.md

 ### 1. Training Code

-PCL-Reasoner-V1.5 is fine-tuned from PCL-Reasoner-V1 using the MindSpeed-LLM framework.
+PCL-Reasoner-V1.5 is trained from PCL-Reasoner-V1 using the MindSpeed-LLM framework.
 We introduced a new trainer module `opg_trainer.py` and enhanced the dataset preprocessing pipeline to include a `reward` field.
 To facilitate reproducibility within the open-source community, we have packaged the complete training code under the `MindSpeed-LLM` directory in this repository.

 ### 2. Environment and Data Preparation